 Olokoyo (2001) defined OR as the application of scientific methods to problems arising from operations involving integrated systems of people, machines and materials.
 A lot of people don't realize that there are many different ways to solve a problem.
-The following 4 steps are what we have come to recognize as the traditional linear problem solving process.
+The following four steps are what we have come to recognize as the traditional linear problem solving process.

-- Step 1.
+Step i.
 Define the problem

-- Step 2.
+- Step ii.
 Diagnosing Causes

-- Step 3.
+- Step iii.
 Diagnosing Solution

-- Step 4.
+- Step iv.
 Choosing the Solution

-This traditional method works under the assumption that we have limited amounts of information and life is fairly linear.
+According to Conklin (2001), this traditional method works under the assumption that we have limited amounts of information and life is fairly linear.
 Think about it.
 We look at the problem; we study its causes and find solutions to implement.
 Very simple.
 Life is not so simple.
 What about problems where the immediate causes are not known?
 What if the wrong problems have been identified?
-What if they are a subset of a bigger messier problem?
+What if they are a subset of a bigger and messier problems?
 Most problems in Nigeria today can be traced to these questions.
-They are Wicked, Messy, Ill-structured and Squishy in nature (Conklin, 2001).
+They are Wicked, Messy, Ill-structured and Squishy in nature.